4. Software & Hardware Requirements

 4.1.
 Hardware Sizing Guideline

-Brief overview with the importance of each hardware resource for each software component:
+Below is a brief overview of how important each hardware resource is for each software component.

 CPU Speed